 Chopping everything up and making a classic stew based on aromatic vegetables, that is probably the typical and quickest preparation method.
 But sometimes it is worth to invest a little more time in the kitchen.
 This is true even if you are very busy and prefer simple and quick clean eating recipes.

-For this vegan recipe I needed 90 minutes from cutting the vegetables till serving.
-Yes, I know…this is really long for me.
+For this vegan recipe without any saturated fat I needed 90 minutes from cutting the vegetables till serving.
+Yes, I know…this is really long for me as most of my recipes don’t take longer than 30 minutes.
 You won’t find many wholesome recipes on leanjumpstart.com that will beat this long preparation time.

 Standing almost one hour longer than usually in the kitchen made really the difference.
 This has not only to do with ratatouille’s gorgeous appearance but also with the overwhelming taste of this meal.
 Why?